How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 6. The coaching style

-Instead of perceiving one’s leadership style as a personality attribute, research suggests that outperforming leaders can shift their style of leadership based on the demands and needs of the organization.
+Instead of perceiving one’s leadership style as a fixed personality attribute, research suggests that outperforming leaders can adapt their leadership style to meet the demands and needs of the organization.

 The context best determines one’s leadership style.
 That is, it should be a strategic choice.